shrawank22/blockchain-based-contracting-system/README.md

 8. Finally, the project tab contains the project created by or assigned to party and milestones tracking.
 9. The party logout from the app by clicking on profile -> logout.

+### Steps to use the DApp
+1. Visit the page http://localhost:4200/ after starting ganache, NodeJs server and angular app, then import the secong ganache account into metamsk wallet as the first address is where our contracts are deployed.
+2. Now click on register and fill in the details.
+To fetched wallet id from metamask, click on the button next to it.
+It should automatically fill in your address and submit the form to register.
+3. Once registration is successful , go to login page and connect to wallet same way as in above step, type your password and login.
+Voila, now you can access the DApp.
+4. To get started, create a tender by going to tenders tab of dashboard.

 ## ⛏️ Built Using <a name = "built_using" id="built_using"></a>

 - [Ganache](https://trufflesuite.com/ganache/) - Ethereun Test Network